-OAuth 2.0 with MCP: Authentication for Remote Servers
+Lesson 32 of 55: OAuth 2.0 and PKCE for Remote MCP Servers

 Remote MCP servers exposed over HTTP need authentication.
 The MCP specification recommends OAuth 2.0 with PKCE for browser-based and CLI clients.
 This lesson covers the complete OAuth 2.0 flow for MCP: the authorization server setup, the protected resource server, the client-side PKCE dance, and the token refresh lifecycle.
 When you finish this lesson your MCP server will reject unauthenticated connections and correctly scope what each authenticated client can access.